Bevan, Walter E

-Walter’s parents were notified that he was Missing In Action by telephone before the telegram arrived.
-The War Department changed his designation to Killed In Action in September, 1944.
+Walter’s parents were notified that he was missing in action.
+The War Department changed his designation to killed In action in September, 1944.
 Walter is remembered on the Tablets of the Missing In Action or Buried at Sea at the Florence American Cemetery.

 I had hoped to hear some encouraging news about the fellows on the crew when I returned to the states, but I found only disappointment… While a prisoner, I checked all available sources for information, but found nothing in regard to any of them...

 We had been attacked by a strong force of German fighters - Messerschmitt 109’s – off the Italian coast, near Pescara, on the Adriatic Sea.
 We were crippled early in the flight, but fought on for approximately fifteen minutes with just one engine knocked out...

 At that time we realized that we could never make it back – or even to the coast, as we knew the ship would be entirely out of control and over on her back in a very short time.
 I gave the signal to abandon the ship, which was acknowledged by everyone.
 Walt waited until the others on the flight deck had cleared then waved to me and bailed out.
 Several minutes after I had given the order to abandon, the plane began to roll over on one wingtip, going over on her back, so I jumped.
 I had remained at the controls as long as possible in order to give everyone time to clear as it sometimes takes the tail gunner some time to get out of his position.